 I’d like to give you some insight into the inner workings of Opera Bracelets!
-Each bracelet is individually handmade in my home studio in Rochester, NY.
-They aren’t made overseas, nor are designs farmed out to have someone else assemble them.
-It’s all me.
-I take the quality of my work seriously, so if you ever have a broken bead or other problem, I hope you will let me know so I can make it right for you.
+Each bracelet is individually handmade mainly by myself in my home studio in Rochester, NY.
+I have no plans to farm them out to overseas suppliers when I need help to keep up with demand I have some friends who pitch in to assemble bracelets, other creatives right here in the USA.
+I take the quality of my work seriously, so if you ever have a problem, I hope you will let me know so I can make it right for you.

 In the interest of those who would like to know more details about the design process, here goes...

 Making Full Story style Opera Bracelets

 These can take about 4-6 weeks of design work.
 First, I break down the libretto, using multiple translations if it isn’t a work in English.
 I never trust just one, as translations often have their own agenda.
 Some are concerned with rhyme, some with prose, few with accuracy.

 When I have the story solid and know what I want to be sure I get into the bracelet and what I have to leave out, I work on condensing.
 Of primary importance: The story has to get “small enough” to fit on the fold up bead chart - and yet there must be enough room to put the photos of the beads onto it.

 Once that’s set, I begin sourcing beads and charms.
 Each bead chosen represents something such as an aria, character or important plot moment.
 I strive to make meaningful choices.
 Sometimes, I have to choose things at random, if there is not enough detail about a character, but if there is some symbolism to their name or identity, I use it.

 Example: Don Giovanni.
 I struggled with choosing a color for him but then I came upon one tiny line of Leporello’s dialogue; after witnessing the Don’s cruelty he says that Don Giovanni’s soul must be made of bronze.
 A bronze colored bead was then the obvious choice.